Data Augmentation MCMC for Bayesian Inference from Privatized Data: Introduction

 {\bf Related literature.} Current inferential strategies for privatized data fall into two broad categories.
 One invokes traditional statistical asymptotics to approximate the sampling distribution of a differentially private statistic, on the grounds that the privacy noise is often asymptotically negligible compared to errors due to sampling \cite[e.g.][]{smith2011privacy,cai2019cost}.
 These approximations are often inaccurate for finite sample sizes \cite[]{wang2018statistical} and call for specific handling to incorporate the privacy mechanism \cite[e.g.][]{gaboardi2016differentially,wang2015revisiting,gaboardi2018local}.

 The second category recognizes (as Section~\ref{sec:marginal} will explain) that the marginal likelihood of the model parameters in~\eqref{eq:marginal} is central to the problem of inference from privatized data.
-The marginal likelihood requires a potentially high-dimensional integral over the space of unobserved confidential databases, and one that is analytically tractable only in a few, simple settings \citep{Awan2018:Binomial,awan2020differentially}.
+The marginal likelihood/marginal posterior distribution requires a potentially high-dimensional integral over the space of unobserved confidential databases, and one that is analytically tractable only in a few, simple settings [e.g., \citealp{Awan2018:Binomial,awan2020differentially}].
 Typically, one must resort to either approximating it or sampling from it using Monte Carlo methods.
-Markov chain Monte Carlo (MCMC) techniques have been proposed for specific privacy mechanisms and data generating models. \citet{karwa2017sharing} propose an MCMC procedure for inference on exponential random graph models, and \cite{bernstein2018differentially,bernstein2019differentially} devise MCMC methods designed to handle the low-dimensional latent sufficient statistics from exponential family models and linear regression. \cite{gong2019exact} shows that for certain differentially private statistics, approximate Bayesian computation (ABC) can give samples that are exact with respect to the marginal likelihood and the Bayesian posterior.
-In addition, {when the statistical model for the confidential data is fully parametric,} the parametric bootstrap may be used to produce inference accompanied by uncertainty quantification with better accuracy than asymptotic approximation \cite[e.g.][]{gaboardi2016differentially,ferrando2020general}.
-Variational Bayesian analysis \citep{karwa2015private} is another alternative which invokes a non-asymptotic approximation to the posterior distribution.
+Markov chain Monte Carlo (MCMC) techniques have been proposed for specific privacy mechanisms and data generating models. \citet{karwa2017sharing} propose an MCMC procedure for inference on exponential random graph models, \cite{bernstein2018differentially,bernstein2019differentially} devise MCMC methods designed to handle the low-dimensional latent sufficient statistics from exponential family models and linear regression, and \cite{pmlr-v97-schein19a} design an MCMC algorithm for the Poisson factorization model when data are locally privatized under the double geometric mechanism. \cite{gong2019exact} shows that for certain differentially private statistics, approximate Bayesian computation (ABC) can give samples that are exact with respect to the marginal likelihood and the Bayesian posterior.
+In addition, {when the statistical model for the confidential data is fully parametric,} the parametric bootstrap may be used to produce inference accompanied by uncertainty quantification with better accuracy than asymptotic approximation \cite[e.g.][]{gaboardi2016differentially,ferrando2022parametric}.
+Variational Bayesian analysis \citep{Karwa2015:PrivatePD} is another alternative which invokes a non-asymptotic approximation to the posterior distribution.
+These solutions are either approximations or hold only for specific settings.

 {\bf Our contribution.} We develop a general-purpose MCMC framework to perform Bayesian inference on the model parameters underlying the privatized data.
 Our framework allows us to overcome the intractable marginal likelihood resulting from privatization, and is applicable to a wide range of statistical models and privacy mechanisms.
 The resulting MCMC algorithms are \emph{exact}, in that they target the posterior distribution precisely, without involving any approximation.